mitay-walle/com.mitay-walle.remove-mesh-duplicates-importer/README.md

 - Provides a searchable hierarchy of mesh objects with per-object processing rules, including multi-selection and descendant propagation.
 - Stores settings in the FBX `ModelImporter.userData`, so each model can keep its own configuration.
 - Offers optional diagnostic logging for matches, rejected rotated comparisons, unique meshes, and processing time.
-- Adds a shortcut button to the FBX Model Importer inspector header and a menu item at `Tools > GTR > Remove Mesh Duplicates Importer`.
+- Adds a shortcut button to the FBX Model Importer inspector header
-- Editor-only package with no runtime assembly.

 ### Example results